kizniche/Mycodo/README.md

 Before starting the daemon, check that the sensors can be properly accessed.
 Edit config/mycodo.cfg and change the values of dhtsensor and dhtpin to match your configuration.
 Options for dhtsensor are 'DHT11', 'DHT22', and 'AM2302' (without the quotes).
 The default is DHT22 on pin 4.
 If set up correctly, the following command should display temperature and humidity:

-`sudo mycodo.py -r SENSOR`
+`sudo mycodo.py -r`

 Connect any GPIOs to your relays that are not normally HIGH or LOW upon boot.
-The GPIO-initialize.py script that's installed next will set the pins to output and HIGH.
-See the comment in the section below if your relays are normally energized when HIGH (instead of when LOW).
+The GPIO-initialize.py script that's installed next will set the pins to output the opposite of that is specified in mycodo.cfg as their on state (that is, if you select HIGH as the on state, the initialization script will set them to LOW at boot).
+This should either be manually set in the congif file or through the web interface.

 <a name="cron"></a>
 ### Daemon Setup